 - 4.01 Dues Deduction.
 The Port agrees to deduct from the paycheck of each member covered by this Agreement who has so authorized it by signed notice submitted to the Port, the initiation fee, and regular monthly dues.
 The Port shall transmit such fees to the Union once each month on behalf of the members involved. - 4.02 Teamsters Legal Defense Fund Participation.
 The Port agrees to deduct from the paycheck of each member covered by this Agreement who has so authorized it by signed notice submitted to the Port, the necessary fee, assessment, and regular monthly fee to provide the Teamsters Legal Defense Fund.
-The Port shall transmit such fees made payable to "Teamsters Legal Defense Fund" and send to American Legal Services, Inc. - 4.03 Democrat, Republican, Independent Voter Education (DRIVE): Both the Port and Local 117 agree to reopen the contract on DRIVE if any other Local 117 bargaining group within the Port of Seattle Police Department negotiate contract language in their respective contract on this issue.
+The Port shall transmit such fees made payable to "Teamsters Legal Defense Fund" and send to American Legal Services, Inc. - Democrat, Republican, Independent Voter Education (DRIVE): Effective upon ratification and execution of the agreement between the parties, in the event a minimum of forty (40) current Port of Seattle employees elect to contribute to the Democrat, Republican, Independent Voter Education (DRIVE), the Port agrees to deduct from the paycheck of employees covered by this Agreement voluntary contributions to DRIVE.
+Deductions must be a minimum of five dollars (\$5) per month per contributing employee.
+Both DRIVE and the employee shall notify the Port of the amount to be deducted from the employee's paycheck on a monthly basis.
+The Port shall transmit (electronically via ACH) to DRIVE National Headquarters on a monthly basis, in one (1) check the total amount deducted along with the name of each employee on whose behalf a deduction is made, the last four (4) digits of the employee's social security number and the amount deducted from the employee's paycheck.